-On October 26, 2016, the US Securities and Exchange Commission (SEC) proposed a mandatory universal proxy to be used for all contested director elections.1 Under this proposal, each universal proxy card would list all management and dissident nominees for director, enabling shareholders voting by proxy to pick and choose among the different slates of candidates, similar to the manner in which they would be able vote for directors in person at a contested shareholders meeting.
+On October 26, 2016, the SEC issued a release (2016 Proposing Release) on the Universal Proxy Proposal.2 Under the Universal Proxy Proposal, each universal proxy card would list all management and dissident nominees for director, enabling shareholders voting by proxy to pick and choose among the different slates of candidates, similar to the manner in which they would be able vote for directors in person at a contested shareholders meeting.
 The SEC also proposed changes to proxy cards and proxy statement disclosure regarding voting standards and options applicable to all director elections.
-The proposed amendments to the proxy rules are summarized below.
+The comment period on the Universal Proxy Proposal ended on January 9, 2017, and the proposal has not been finalized.